feltus/DPbyHand/README.md

 	QSTFAQEWDS (sequence i)
 	WSTFAQETS (sequence j)

-The scoring system is: (BLOSUM80† with gap penalty = -6).
+The scoring system is: (BLOSUM80 with gap penalty = -6; Here is the BLOSUM80 matrix: https://www.cbcb.umd.edu/confcour/CMSC423-materials/BLOSUM80.txt).

 Please do the following:

 a.
 On a piece of paper, complete the scoring matrix.
 Note trace-back arrows.
 b.
 Outline the trace-back route(s).